nijiati-abulizi/nijiati-abulizi/README.md

 Analyzed health data from 250,000+ individuals using machine learning models to uncover key risk factors for diabetes.
 The findings support better health policy decision-making and promote preventive care based on lifestyle and clinical indicators.

 ### 5. [**Discover Your Music Taste Dashboard**](https://github.com/nijiati-abulizi/spotify_dashboard)
-An interactive Streamlit dashboard built with Spotify API, allowing users to explore their music preferences, identify top genres, and visualize audio features like tempo, energy, and danceability.
+An interactive Python Dash dashboard built with Spotify API, allowing users to explore their music preferences, identify top genres, and visualize audio features like tempo, energy, and danceability.

 ### 6. [**Milk Quality Prediction**](https://github.com/nijiati-abulizi/milk_quality_prediction)
 Developed classifiers such as Logistic Regression, SVM, and Random Forest to predict milk quality based on chemical attributes.
 Random Forest yielded the highest accuracy, with detailed feature importance insights.